ccwalkerjm/geneva_bible_app/README.md

 # Geneva Bible App
 This is a simple Bible App based on the Geneva Version.

-It uses the new Progessive Web App Standard so that it can easily work on any device whether Android, IoS or any Desktop or Laptop.
-It must run on any Browser that supports PWA including Chrome and Firefox.
+The App is a Progressive Web Application which allows you to convert the web site to a local App on your device.
+While it loads like a website it allows you to use it offline just like a normal app.
+PWAs combine the flexibility of the web with the experience of a native application.
+You can learn more about PWA at this site https://en.wikipedia.org/wiki/Progressive_web_applications.

-Geneva Bible was translated in 1590 so the English is very outdated.
-Nevertheless it is still an excellent Bible.
-To make the Bible more adaptable we make it possible to switch between Old English and Modern Emglish and Between Sacred Names and Standard English Names.
+The last edition of the Original Geneva Bible was translated in 1599 so the English is very outdated.
+Nevertheless it is an excellent Bible that is easy to understand.

+This project aims to allow users to switch between Old English and Modern Emglish and between Sacred Names and Standard English Names.
 The user can easily switch to any mode.
-We use a programmable method for the switching.
-The original Genvea Data is unchanged.
+We use a programmable method for the switching without tampering with the actual Bible Data.

 Users can contribute freely.
 As you read the Bible you can suggest words that can be modernized.
-You are also free to upload your json dictionary with new conversions.
-Once we are satified we will commit the changes.
+You are also free to modify the  json files that have the conversions between the old english words and the modern english words; and between the sacred names and the standard english names.
+You can also contribute freely to the improvement of the app.
+Once we are satified, we will commit the changes.

-I decided to the proejct because I wanted a fairly pure English version.
-You can read more about the Geneva from Wikpedia and other sources.
+I decided to do the project because I wanted a pure English Bible version that wasn't sanctioned by any King or questionable organisation.
+You can read more about the Geneva from Wikipedia here https://en.wikipedia.org/wiki/Geneva_Bible.

 To run the app simply click this link https://ccwalkerjm.github.io/geneva_bible_app/